ibm-cloud-docs/instructlab/ilab-cli.md

 The following schema examples represent the data that you need to specify for a command option.
 These examples model the data structure and include placeholder values for the expected value type.
 When you run a command, replace these values with the values that apply to your environment as appropriate.

-### CosBucketInformation
+### CosBucketInformationPrototype
-{: #cli-cos-bucket-information-example-schema}
+{: #cli-cos-bucket-information-prototype-example-schema}

-The following example shows the format of the CosBucketInformation object.
+The following example shows the format of the CosBucketInformationPrototype object.

 ```json